-When these dents are assigned to the free zones and there are still unassigned dents left, these will be assigned to the rest zone (which can be put Left, Right, Symmetrical or with a User defined definition.
+If there are still unassigned dents, these will be automatically assigned to the rest zone (which can be put Left, Right, Symmetrical or User-defined.

-However, if the number of remaining dents is very small, it might not be efficient to create a rest zone containing pole yarns.
-Note that you can always reassign rest en free zones after verifying your production order, but it is also possible to set a minimum width for the rest zone, to avoid weaving pole rest zones if not needed.
+If the number of remaining dents is very small, it might not be efficient to create a rest zone containing pole yarns.
+You can always reassign rest and free zones after verifying your carpet order, but it is also possible to set a minimum width for the rest zone, to avoid weaving pole rest zones.

 To divide the remaining dents automatically over the free zones instead of creating a rest zone with rest pattern, set the value of Minimum width in the custom settings of a production order.